QuestPDF/QuestPDF-Documentation/docs/api-reference/stop-paging.md

 ![example](/api-reference/stop-paging-without-1.png =300x)
 ![example](/api-reference/stop-paging-without-2.png =300x)

-However, where the `StopPaging` **IS** applied, the text that does not fit on the first page, is omitted.
-This behaviour is true for all structures that span multiple pages.
+However, where `StopPaging` **IS** applied, the text that does not fit on the first page, is omitted.
+This behaviour is evident for all structures that span multiple pages.

 ![example](/api-reference/stop-paging-with-1.png =300x)
 ![example](/api-reference/stop-paging-with-2.png =300x)